mkistler/azure-api-style-guide/openapi-style-guidelines.md

 ### Response headers

-A 202 response should include an Operation-Location response header.
+A 202 response should include an `Operation-Location` response header.

+Error response should contain a `x-ms-error-code` response header.

 <!-- --------------------------------------------------------------- -->